-Dr. Christina Kishimoto is superintendent of the Hawaii State Department of Education.
-She previously served as superintendent of Gilbert Public Schools (GPS) in Arizona, a district of 39,000 students.
+Dr. Christina Kishimoto is the former superintendent of the Hawaii State Department of Education.
+Prior to her work in Hawaii, she was superintendent of Gilbert Public Schools (GPS) in Arizona, a district of 39,000 students.
 Under her leadership, GPS was recognized as one of the top 10 districts in the state and was voted best place to work.

 Kishimoto is a data-driven educational leader who believes in student and parent voice and site-based empowerment for principals and teachers.
-She is a passionate advocate for public school systems, student-centered educational policies, and strategic planning according to standards-based goals.
-In addition to preK-12 education, Kishimoto has career experience in higher education and business.
+She is a passionate advocate for public school systems, student-centered educational policies, and strategic planning aligned to standards-based goals.

 Kishimoto earned a master’s in public affairs from the University of Connecticut and a doctorate from Columbia University.